Vimlesh-Kumar/Apps_types/Apps.md

 + Unable to Access Various Device Features
 ### Tools and Framework
 + Angular JS- It is a  tool for developing the client-side part of web apps.
-+ Polymer.
-Developed by Google, Polymer is a lightweight Javascript framework.
++ Polymer,developed by Google, Polymer is a lightweight Javascript framework.
 ##### Tools
 + React
 + Lighthouse